For more detailed support on event planning and to receive information and tips unavailable anywhere else, visit me on Amazon and get my book.

 I just can’t.

-To add insult to injury, I also have grown weary of boring keynote speakers saying the same thing some over and over again in a monotone voice.
+To add insult to injury, I also have grown weary of boring keynote speakers saying the same thing over and over again in a monotone voice.

 Yeah, I’m done with all that….for now, anyway.